 It is easy to think of workplace violence as a problem that evolves from employees and their outside lives.
 However, workplace violence can be inherent in caring for those with behavioral health problems.
 In your role of providing services to your clients, you may encounter aggression, including verbal and physical altercations.
-Yet, you cannot simply turn to animalistic instincts without violating the oaths you have taken to protect and help them.
+So, to help your clients get the best outcomes, you need to learn strategies for managing aggressive behavior.

 Behavioral and mental health problems change how a person thinks and reacts.
 While the majority of people with these conditions are not aggressive, the clinical environment, which includes rehabilitation facilities, they are at an increased risk for aggression, explains Medscape.